sandeeppatil/CarND-T2-P5-MPC/README.md

 ## Model Predictive Control with Latency

 An Actuation command won't excite instantly.
 There will be delay as the command propagates through the system.
 Also contributing factor to the latency is actuator dynamics.
 For example the time elapsed between when you command a steering angle to when that angle is actually achieved.
-In this project I try adding penalty for speed and steer so that the vehicle slows down at turns giving more time for computation.
+In this project I try adding penalty for speed and steer (line 63) so that the vehicle slows down at turns giving more time for computation.